anaptecs/jeaf-generator/docs/uml-modeling-guide/how-tos/how-to-model-pojos.md

----
-title: "UML Modeling Guide"
-subtitle: "How to model POJOs"
-toc_title: " "
-menubar: how_to_menu
----

 # How to model POJOs

 Stereotype `«POJO»` can be used to model a POJO (Plain old Java object).
 It depends on your individual programming model what POJOs will be used for.